nicoledag/rails-project-manager/notes.md

 [ ] Include Omniauth

-[ ] Include validations
+[X] Include validations
     User - validates presence and uniqueness of username and email.
-    Client - validates presence and uniqueness of name.
+    Client - validates presence and uniqueness of company_name.
+    Project - validates presence of name, description and client.
+    Comment - validates presence of content.

 [ ] Include one scope method

-[ ] Perform CRUD actions on the following models
+[X] Perform CRUD actions on the following models
     - Client
     - Project
     - Comment